top of page

 We use water sampling results to notify the public of potential health risks, and to find and fix fecal pollution problems.
 This helps keep our streams, swimming beaches and shellfish beds safe and healthy for the public to enjoy.

-Read the 2022 Water Qualty Monitoring Report
+Read the 2023 Water Quality Monitoring Report

 The Kitsap Public Health District staff collect shellfish for testing at 12 locations during the summer and fall, and at nine locations year-round.
 Samples, usually mussels, are collected for and sent to the Washington State Department of Health lab, where they are tested for three marine biotoxins: PSP, DSP and ASP.
 Shorelines are closed to harvesting when toxin levels exceed safe levels.
 Shorelines are re-opened for harvesting once two consecutive samples are obtained and toxin levels are safe.